The BTS Era Before 2016

 Regarding the concerts in US:

-- In 2014, BTS was the youngest artist in the line-up of the KCON 2014.
-Their presence in the KCON was a hit among the audience as LA Time said, “the group made the strongest impression of all the U.S.-debuting acts”.
-They were one of the most highly anticipated groups, with “fans waiting hours under the hot LA sun to grab a spot with the best view”.
+- August 10, 2014: BTS was the youngest artist in the line-up of the KCON 2014 in USA.
+Their presence in the KCON USA was a hit among the audience as LA Time said, “the group made the strongest impression of all the U.S.-debuting acts”.
+They were one of the most highly anticipated groups, with fans waiting for BTS at the LA International Airport.
+According to KultScene, it seemed like half of the audience was there to see BTS and they looked more like a leader of Hallyu rather than a rookie group.
+Even a Mnet employee said that “American Hustle Life” was one of Mnet’s most popular programs in the USA, as reported by moonROK.
 (Check out the fan engagement at KCON).

-- In 2015, the US leg (concerts in NYC, Dallas, Chicago and LA) of their world tour “BTS Live Trilogy Episode II: The Red Bullet” was sold out in minutes.
+- July 16, 18, 24, 26, 2015: The US leg (concerts in NYC, Dallas, Chicago and LA) of their world tour “BTS Live Trilogy Episode II: The Red Bullet” was sold out in minutes.
 It catered over 12,500 fans alone in the US.
-This proved a strong fanbase in the US.
+This further proved a strong fanbase in the US.

 - BTS held a photo-shoot, an interview and a small performance for Billboard Studio in 2015 after they gained immense popularity in the US.